-The French bulldog, or Frenchie, is a sturdy, compact dog breed with a large head, short snout, and bat-like ears.
+The French bulldog (or Frenchie) is a sturdy, compact dog breed with a large head, short snout, and bat-like ears that was, of course, first bred in France.
 This breed is lively, lovable, and playful.
-The French bulldog is a distant relative of the English bulldog; the two share some characteristics but are distinct dog breeds.
+The French bulldog is a smaller, distant relative of the English bulldog; while the two share some similarities, each breed has its own distinct characteristics.

-This is a loyal and intelligent breed that typically gets along well with children and other animals.
+Overall, this is a loyal, intelligent breed that typically gets along well with children and other animals and makes an excellent family dog.
 The Frenchie is truly a joyful and friendly companion.

-- Coat and Color: Short, smooth coat in brindle, fawn, white, or combination of brindle and white or fawn and white
+Coat Color: Brindle, fawn, white, or combinations of brindle and white or fawn and white

 Characteristics of the French Bulldog

 French bulldogs are very affectionate, family-oriented dogs that do best when spending plenty of time with their family.
 Be aware that your Frenchie will crave your company and won't do well if left alone for long periods each day.
 This is a playful breed that loves to be around its owners and children (along with other pets in the household, in most cases).